 The more formal the event, the more strict the codes of conduct.
-If you and yours are opting for an ultra-formal affair, your team will wear virtually the same togs, so being singular becomes a tougher task.
+If you and yours are opting for an ultra-formal affair, your team will wear virtually the same tuxedo, so being singular becomes a tougher task.
 The more casual the celebration, the more leeway you'll have.
-But regardless of the sartorial dictates of your wedding you can use these four ways to stand out on your special day.
+But regardless of the sartorial dictates of your wedding, you can use these four ways to stand out on your special day.

 Wearing a subtly different jacket from those of your groomsmen is a surefire way to make your mark.
 For a daytime affair, wear a cutaway coat, but have your boys wear stroller coats instead.
 If you select a double-breasted jacket, put your men in a single-breasted cut.
 Or, put yourself in a one-button jacket and have the groomsmen sport a three-button version.
 If your tux has a satin lapel, the boys' could be plain.
-Another option: wear a white dinner jacket, and put the groomsmen in traditional black tuxes (or vice versa).
+Another option: Wear a white dinner jacket, and put the groomsmen in traditional black tuxes (or vice versa).

-A Fancier Flower
+2. A Fancier Flower

-The Telltale Tie
+3. The Telltale Tie

-Variety in the Vest
+4. Variety in the Vest

 Vests are another element of the tux with which grooms can experiment.
-Pick a vest that's a different color from that of your groomsmens'.
+Pick a vest that's a different color from that of your groomsmen.
 If you choose a black tie and black vest, you could put the groomsmen in a color that matches the bridesmaid dresses.
 Or, set yourself apart in a cummerbund and put the fellas in vests.